qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step4.md

       targetPort: nginx-port
 </pre>

+Since we can't modify all of the Pod attributes, we need to delete it first: `kubectl delete -f service.yml`{{execute}}.
 Apply the modified file: `kubectl apply -f service.yml`{{execute}}.

 Now we gave the `containerPort` a name.
 We called it `nginx-port`.
 And now, the Service may use this port name instead of hardcoding it in 2 places.